ScaryPoppins/shelfie1/README.md

 ## Step 6
 Lastly, you are going hit the POST endpoint with an axios request

 * Before you write your post request, open App and pass the method that makes the get request down to Form through props.
-We need to call this method after we create a new product to get the updated list.
+We need to call this method after we create a new product to get the updated inventory list.
     * Remember to set the value of 'this' for the method in App.
 * Write a method in Form that makes a post request to the endpoint you just wrote.
     * You should take the name, price, and image URL from state and send them on the body of the request.